What’s the best way to beat the winter blues?

 A SAD lamp is a light therapy device that mimics the natural light from the outdoors.
 The light therapy device is believed to affect the brain chemicals linked to your mood and can potentially help restore balance and energy.

-My SAD Story
+My Seasonal Affective Disorder Story

 For two years, I lived in Montreal, Quebec with my family as a part of a job relocation with my husband’s company.
 Moving from the mild and sunny South Carolina winters to the dark and freezing Quebec winters was an extremely rough transition for me.